Karma (Stray Kids album): Release and promotion

-On the release day, Stray Kids held a press conference for Karma at Conrad Seoul, and an accompaying music video for "Ceremony" premiered in conjuction with the album release, featuring cameo from professional gamer Faker.
-Three further music videos: "Bleep", "0801" (street version), and "Creed" were also uploaded.
+On the release day, Stray Kids held a press conference for Karma at Conrad Seoul, and an accompaying music video for "Ceremony" premiered in conjunction with the album release, featuring cameo from professional gamer Faker.
+The album's three further music videos are "Bleep", "0801" (street version), and "Creed".
 To promote the album, Stray Kids performed "Ceremony" at Music Bank, Show!
 Music Core, Inkigayo, and M Countdown, and a medley of their songs at Killing Voice.
 The selected members appeared on the television programs SBS Nightline MBC 2 News Side Story, Talkpawon 25 O'Clock, and Please Take Care of My Refrigerator, and web shows, such as Salon Drip 2, Vanity Fair, GQs Actually Us, and Teen Vogue, etc. The group opened pop-up store to sell the album's limited merchandise from August 23 to September 3 at Lotte World Mall and Lotte Cinema World Tower, Seoul.
 They partnered with Spotify for "Staydium" pop-up store in Seoul, Jakarta, and Tokyo, and TikTok for the in-app campaign #Karma.
 Stray Kids held the encore shows of the Dominate World Tour, titled Dominate: Celebrate, on October 18 and 19 at Incheon Asiad Main Stadium, where they performed "Ceremony", "Bleep", "Half Time", and "In My Head" from the album.

 Critical reception

 Han Sung-hyun of IZM gave Karma two out of five stars, which "leans toward the negative".
-He wrote that the album's first half tracks are solid, but the second half is relatively stable, and has a weaker impact than its predecessors, "falls short of the predictable metaphor," and "the unexpected brilliance of the tracks" on Rock-Star (2023) and Maxident (2022).
+He wrote that the album's first half tracks are solid.
+Still, the second half is relatively stable, and has a weaker impact than its predecessors, "falls short of the predictable metaphor," and "the unexpected brilliance of the tracks" on Rock-Star (2023) and Maxident (2022).
 Meanwhile, Han chose "Bleep" and "Half Time" as his recommendations.
 The Korea Timess Inna Christine Cabel called the album "a force to be reckoned with — a fierce musical identity that sets them apart in the K-pop industry," and praised the group that "dare to dream further, choosing to curate a genre-spanning record with a fearlessness nourished by artistic growth and influenced by their travels across the world".
+Writing for AllMusic, Neil Z. Yeung rated the album 4.5 stars, lauding "a triumphant salvo that finds them at the peak of their powers" and "every track could have been a single" as it has no clear highlight track as "each of the original songs is worth a listen".